Are you suddenly losing a lot of hair?

 • Progressive receding hairline.

-• Sometimes with balding.
+• Partly with balding.

 Hereditary hair loss in women

-• Moderate progression.
+• Moderate course.

 • No balding but clear thinning of the hair.